 - The entry fee is $150 CAD per submission; fee is waived for Community-Engaged Design submissions.
 Students’ entry fee is waived for 2023.
 Entry fees are non-refundable.

 AIA CANADA 2023 DESIGN AWARD REQUIREMENTS SUMMARY

 (Complete downloadable form from link available during submission process)

 Task 2: Architect and client info/for students Indicate that the school acknowledgment

 Task 3: Collaboration Acknowledgements Name other architects/students + consultants involved.

-Task 4: Project Description Project Title; Category; Description >500 words; for the Community-Engaged Design category, an additional description of >250 words of how the project meets the Community and Social engagement category requirements.
+Task 4: Project Summary Project Title; Category; Description >200 words; for the Community-Engaged Design category, an additional description of >200 words of how the project meets the Community and Social engagement category requirements.

 Task 7: Submission Upload for Jury Review

-PDF with project photos, drawings and text is the primary evaluation tool for jurors.
+An optional PDF with project photos, drawings and text is the primary evaluation tool for jurors and is strongly encouraged.